Temperature based form for calculating heat savings yourself

 The below input data is to define the outside temperatures to be used, some calculations are then provided to help understand how they affect the results.

-- After selecting from which area to take the outside temperatures, outside temperatures and coming calculations will be based on that selection as soon as any of the below buttons are pressed
+- Select from which area to take the outside temperatures.
+Then outside temperatures and coming calculations will be based on that selection as soon as any of the below buttons are pressed

-- The columns shown in the temperature table is described here
+- The columns shown in the temperature table are described here